Crystal Meth Addiction and Abuse

 Crystal Meth Info

-Methamphetamine is a highly-addictive stimulant with severe effects on the mind and body.
+Methamphetamine is a highly-addictive drug with severe effects on the mind and body.
 Unlike many other addictive drugs, it is a man-made substance, making it even more dangerous because of the likelihood of adulteration.

 Recovering from crystal meth addiction is not impossible, but it will require some effort.
 If you’re struggling with a substance abuse problem, or know someone who is, our rehab centres can help you on the road to recovery.